nextcloud/documentation/developer_manual/tutorial.rst

 The following things will need to be changed:

-* AGPL Headers and copyright
+* AGPL Header: author and copyright
 * **\\OC_App::getAppPath('apptemplate')** to **\\OC_App::getAppPath('yourappname')**
 * **namespace OCA\\AppTemplate** to **namespace OCA\\YourAppName**
 * The Classpaths in :file:`appinfo/bootstrap.php`